PISA 2012 NaBe

 This is how the tasks for the investigation of mode effects look like:

 The tasks should be as similar as possible compared to the paper-based version.
 Therefore the tasks do not include hyperlinks in the text, for example.

-Kröhne, U., Hahnel, C., Schiepe-Tiska, A., & Goldhammer, F. (2013, August).
+Kröhne, U., Hahnel, C., Schiepe-Tiska, A., & Goldhammer, F. (2013, 27.
+August).
 Analyzing Mode Effects of PISA Print Reading Including a Comparison of Time-related Information.
-Talk presented at the 15th Biennal Conference of the European Association for Research on Learning and Instruction (EARLI), Munich, Germany, August 27-31, 2013.
+Vortrag auf der 15th Biennal Conference of the European Association for Research on Learning and Instruction (EARLI) in München, DE.

 Duration: 12/2011 – 12/2016